AlexWendland/public-note/programming/Declarative Language.md

 - [[Markup Language]]

 # Thoughts
 A good [[User Interface (UI)]] should be declarative with the system behind the scenes doing the leg work to get to that state.
-This paradigm is being applied more and more within [[DevOps]] or example [[Kubernetes]] and [[Terraform]] both you specify the end state and the program sorts altering the current state to match this.
+This paradigm is being applied more and more within [[DevOps]] for example [[Kubernetes]] and [[Terraform]] both you specify the end state and the program sorts altering the current state to match this.